-CONTENTS PAGE INTRODUCTION 1 WH 1.
+CONTENTS PAGE INTRODUCTION WHY A 1.
 2. 3.
 4. 5.
-Y APPEAL?
+APPEAL?
 I thought I could choose and get the school I wanted my child to attend?
 When can I appeal?
 Why do I have to come to an Appeal Panel hearing?
 Are there circumstances where I do not have a right to appeal?
 What if my child has a Statement of Special Educational Needs?
-2 2 2 2 2 AB(6.
-7. 11 AB(8.
-9. DUT THE APPEAL HEARING Who will be at the Appeal Hearing?
+2 2 2 2 3 3 ABOUT THE APPEAL PANEL 6.
+Who are the Appeal Panel members?
+7. What powers does the Appeal Panel have?
+ABOU 8.
+9. T THE APPEAL HEARING Who will be at the Appeal Hearing?
 Will the appeal be heard in private?
-4 4 10.
-HER PEOPLE INVOLVED IN THE APPEAL HEARING What is the role of the Clerk to the Appeal Panel?
+5 5 5 OTHE 10.
+11. R PEOPLE INVOLVED IN THE APPEAL HEARING What is the role of the Clerk to the Appeal Panel?
 What is the role of the Admission Authority Officer at the Appeal Hearing?
-5 5 PRE 12.
-EPARING FOR THE APPEAL Will I have any information about the Admission Authority's case before the Appeal Hearing?
-6 What should I do if I think the Admission Authority has made a mistake in applying the admission criteria or the admission arrangements?
-6 14.
+6 6 6 PREPA ARING FOR THE APPEAL Will I have any information about the Admission Authority's case before the Appeal Hearing?
+7 7 13.
+What should I do if I think the Admission Authority has made a mistake in applying the admission criteria or the admission arrangements?
+7 14.
 15. 16.
-How can I prepare for the Appeal Hearing?
+17. How can I prepare for the Appeal Hearing?
 Is there anyone who can help me with preparing for my appeal?
 What can I say at the appeal?
-6 7 7 17.
-18. Does the Appeal Panel need any supporting evidence about reasons for appealing?
-Can I ask the Appeal Panel to contact anyone, such as my doctor or social 7 8 19. worker, to confirm what I have said on my appeal form or at the appeal hearing?
+Does the Appeal Panel need any supporting evidence about reasons for 7 8 8 9 18. appealing?
+Can I ask the Appeal Panel to contact anyone, such as my doctor or social worker, to confirm what I have said on my appeal form or at the appeal hearing?
+9 19.
 When can I provide my supporting evidence?
-8 ENDING THE APPEAL HEARING 20.
-21. Should I attend the Appeal Hearing?
+9 ATTEN 20.
+21. 22.
+23. 24.
+25. Should I attend the Appeal Hearing?
 What happens if I need an interpreter/signer or other help?
-9 9 22.
 Can I bring someone with me to help me present my case?
-9 23.
-24. 25.
 Can I bring my son/daughter to the Appeal Hearing?
 What happens if I cannot attend the hearing?
 Can I withdraw my appeal?
-9 9 10 THE APPEAL HEARING 26.
-27. How long does an Appeal Hearing take?
+10 10 10 10 10 10 11 THE A 26.
+27. 28.
+PPEAL HEARING How long does an Appeal Hearing take?
 What will happen at the Appeal Hearing?
-11 11 28.
 Does the Appeal Panel ever adjourn the Appeal Hearing?
-11
+12 12 12 12